Overview

 affiliated with the Financial Adviser or Ladenburg (“Unaffiliated Broker”).
 The Unaffiliated Broker will

-be named in the ICS agreement.
-The final decision to select an Unaffiliated Broker is at the discretion of
+be named in the LAMP agreement.
+The final decision to select an Unaffiliated Broker is at the discretion

-the client, including those accounts under ERISA or IRA rules and regulations, in which case the client is
+of the client, including those accounts under ERISA or IRA rules and regulations, in which case the client

-acting as either the plan sponsor or IRA account holder.
-The Unaffiliated Broker may provide Financial
+is acting as either the plan sponsor or IRA account holder.
+The Unaffiliated Broker may provide the

-Adviser or Ladenburg with access to its institutional trading and customer services, which may not be
+Financial Adviser or Ladenburg with access to its institutional trading and customer services, which may

-available to retail investors.
-These services are generally available to independent Financial Advisers on
+not be available to retail investors.
+These services are generally available to independent advisers on an

-an unsolicited basis; however, certain Unaffiliated Brokers only provide the services at no charge as long
+unsolicited basis; however, certain Unaffiliated Brokers only provide the services at no charge as long as a

-as a designated amount of the Financial Adviser’s clients’ assets are maintained in accounts with the
+designated amount of the adviser’s clients’ assets are maintained in accounts with the Unaffiliated Broker.

-Unaffiliated Brokers may make available other products and services that benefit the Financial Adviser or
+Unaffiliated Brokers can make available other products and services that benefit the Financial Adviser or

 Ladenburg but may not benefit the clients’ accounts.
-These benefits can include national, regional or
+These benefits may include national, regional or

-Financial Adviser specific educational events organized or sponsored by the Unaffiliated Broker.
-Other
+Ladenburg investment adviser specific educational events organized or sponsored by the Unaffiliated

-potential benefits can include occasional business entertainment, software, research, support functions, and
+Broker.
+Other potential benefits may include occasional business entertainment, software, research, support

 recommendation/requirement that clients maintain their assets in accounts at a particular Unaffiliated

-Broker may be based in part on the benefit of the availability of certain products and services provided by
+Broker can be based in part on the benefit the investment adviser of the availability of certain products and

-the Unaffiliated Broker and not solely on the nature, cost or quality of custody and brokerage services
+services provided by the Unaffiliated Broker and not solely on the nature, cost or quality of custody and

 Custody